Jswifty/js-studio/src/canvasasciifier/README.md

 canvas.innerHTML = "Your browser does not support HTML5 canvas.";
 body.appendChild(canvas);

-/* Create an image, set the image source to "darth-vader.jpg", and draw it on the canvas once loaded. */ var imageObj = new Image();
+/* Create an image, set the image source to "darth-vader.jpg". */ var imageObj = new Image();
 imageObj.onload = function() {

-	canvas.getContext("2d").drawImage(imageObj, 0, 0, 300, 150);
+	/* Draw the image on the canvas once loaded. */ canvas.getContext("2d").drawImage(imageObj, 0, 0, 300, 150);

-	var asciify = new asciifier(canvas, { background: "black", color: "green", invert: true });
+	/* Create an asciifier and pass in the canvas as the source. */ var asciify = new asciifier(canvas);
 };
 imageObj.src = "darth-vader.jpg";

-/* Create an asciifier and pass in the canvas as the source. */ var asciify = new asciifier(canvas);
 ```